exercism/website-copy/pages/terms.md

 #### Our Content

-All materials displayed on our Website and/or Platform are Copyright Exercism Inc.
+All materials displayed on our Website and/or Platform are Copyright **Exercism Inc**.

 Where a resource does not appear to have a clear licensing statement, we would recommend that you check our GitHub source-code repositories.
 You should not assume that all content on our Platform is openly licensed.

 #### Community Content

 All of the exercises delivered through the platform have been build by a community of volunteers and are, mostly licensed under the MIT License.
-All of this content is available directly through our Github repositories (see https://github.com/exercism/) where specific license details can be viewed.
+All of this content is available directly through our Github repositories (see https://github.com/exercism) where specific license details can be viewed.

 #### User generated Content

-The primary purpose of the platform is to provide a space where individuals can solve software development (coding) challenges, submit them, and receive feedback.
+The primary purpose of the platform is to provide a space where individuals can solve programming (coding) challenges, submit them, and receive feedback.
 We expect that the purposes of this activity will usually be to learn and develop competence in a software-language and also to develop skills in giving and receiving feedback.

 In the course of pursuing this activity, you will be presented with a series of exercises for you to download and solve, and invited to upload your **Solution** (potentially as a series of improvements - each named an **Iteration**.